MaximumReality/maximum-reality-arcade/README.md

 # maximum-reality-arcade
-Jumping off point for links
+Jumping off point for links to games